wp-plugins/ninjafirewall/readme.txt

 * Loosened Base64 decoder rules to reduce the risk of false-positives.
 * Updated security rules.
 * [WP+ edition] Updated IPv4/IPv6 GeoIP databases.
-* [WP+ edition] Added a warning about caching plugins to the antispam protection.
+* [WP+ edition] Added a warning to the antispam protection about caching plugins.

 = 1.4.1 =
 * "File Guard" email alert will contain the date/time the file was last changed, rather than the date/time the detection occurred.